World Snooker Championship qualifiers - Latest results, scores, schedule and order of play ahead of Crucible

 You can stream the World Championship and the qualifiers on discovery+ in the UK and across Europe.
 You can also watch the World Championship on Eurosport.

-Reports and reaction from the best of the action will be available on the Eurosport website and app.
+Reports and reaction from the best of the action will be available on the Eurosport website and the app, available on Android and Apple.

 - Why unique pressures of snooker's longer formats make it ultimate challenge